SPFlow/SPFlow/README.md

 print(get_structure_stats(spn))
 ```

+### Layerwise SPN in PyTorch
+A layerwise implementation of leaf, sum and product nodes in PyTorch is available in the `spn.algorithms.layerwise` module.
+For more information, check out the [Layerwise SPN README](./src/spn/algorithms/layerwise/README.rst).

 ### Extending the library

 Using the SPN is as we have seen, relatively easy.
 However, we might need to extend it if we want to work with new distributions.